runem/lit-analyzer/readme/3-features.md

 ### Validating binding types

-Many checks involving analyzing bindings will work better in Typescript files because we have more information about the values being bound.
+Be aware that many checks involving analyzing bindings will work better in Typescript files because we have more information about the values being bound.

 #### ❓ Boolean attribute binding on a non-boolean type

 It never makes sense to use the boolean attribute binding on a non-boolean type.

-The following examples are considered warnings:
+The following example is considered a warning:
 ```js
 html`<input ?type="${"button"}" />`
 ```

-The following examples are not considered warnings:
+The following example is not considered warning:
 ```js
 html`<input ?disabled="${isDisabled}" />`
 ```